 - Data Protection Manager- Data Protection Managers work to keep data safe and recoverable while keeping the flow of businesses working as normal.

 - Business Information Security Officer- The BISO improves the information security techniques and methods, including delivering services and resources in regard to the regional/business unit leadership.

-- Cyber Security Project Manager- This manager will also responsible for developing project plans, supervising team members workload, and directing security projects based on a business’ specific goals and needs.
+- Cyber Security Project Manager- This manager will also be responsible for developing project plans, supervising team members’ workload, and directing security projects based on a business’s specific goals and needs.